IQSS/dataverse/doc/sphinx-guides/source/developers/making-releases.rst

 Note that for milestones we use just the number without the "v" (e.g. "5.10.1").

+On the project board at https://github.com/orgs/IQSS/projects/34 edit the tab (view) that shows the milestone to show the next milestone.

 Update the Container Base Image Version Property
 ------------------------------------------------